powsybl/.github/CONTRIBUTING.md

 - Anne Tilloy (https://github.com/annetill)
 - Luis Zamarreno (https://github.com/zamarrenolm)

+Some committers are specialized in some field: please refer to [the maintainers table](MAINTAINERS.md) before submitting a pull request.

 #### Contributors

 Contributors include anyone in the technical community that contributes code, documentation, or other technical artifacts to the Project.